pietrofranceschi/HomogenMSI/README.md

 ### Inputs

-To process a dataset three things are needed:
+To process a dataset two things are needed:
 1. MSI data location in user computer
 2. m/zs for : drug, internal standard (optional), mask image (optional).
 In the absence of m/z for mask image, drug image will be used to create tissue mask image.